What exactly is this Voucher I keep hearing about?

 - receive no offer of alternate of modified duty with your employer.

-Once your claims administrator receives notice of your permanent disability they have 60 days to send you an offer of alternate or modified duty.
+Once your disability claims administrator receives notice of your permanent disability they have 60 days to send you an offer of alternate or modified duty.
 If they fail to send you this notice then you are eligible for the voucher.
 Any offer of alternate or modified duty must be an offer for work that lasts at least 12 months to be a qualifying offer.

 What is alternate or modified duty?

 You will often hear the term alternate or modified duty used interchangeably.
 It is important to know that the term refers to two different kinds of work.
 When you are offered modified duty, you return to your old position but your employer accommodates any restrictions you have as a result of any permanent partial disability you have.
 For example, you may have permanent restrictions of no sitting for more than two hours at a time.
 Modified duty would account for this restriction and allow you to continue working in that position.
 Alternate duty typically refers to another position with your employer which pays at least 85% of your prior wages.
+Consult your personal injury attorney to know more about your job situation and whether or not you are eligible for the voucher.

 How do I get the Voucher?